lycis/QtDropbox/README.md

 Dropbox.
 All HTTP calls are hidden behind the curtains of neat C++/Qt classes with nice method names and specific uses.

+## Different Qt versions
+The project is targetting the most recent version of Qt and thus was ported to Qt5.
+In the beginning the project was developed for Qt4 and as there are some projects based on Qt4 out there the legacy version is still being supported.

+The master branch always provides the most recent version of the project and at the moment this is the Qt5 version.

+### Checking out legacy versions
+Legacy versions such as the one supporting Qt4 are provided in specific branches.
+Here is a short list which branch to check out for the specific legacy versions:

+* Qt4.x -> qt4

+Mind that the branch with name `qt5` is currently an unused stub!

+### Support for legacy versions
+The ongoing development focues on the `master` branch first.
+This means that legacy versions are usually not further improved with new features.
+Bugfixes will be provided though!

+This should not indicate that legacy versions won't receive important new features but they are rather implemented on request only.
+If there is a specific feature that is already implemented in the most recent version but you need it in a legacy version (e.g. Qt4.x) just open an issue.

 ## Development
 QtDropbox is currently under development and only provides limited features at the moment.
 If